 The list of prior rights that can be used to reject new applications for registration is growing, with the addition of geographical indications, traditional terms for wines, local authority names, trademark reputation, etc.

 The ordinance introduces new proceedings for bringing invalidity and revocation actions with a shared competence between the INPI and the French Court (Article L716-5 CPI).

 Until now, claims for revocation and nullity of trademarks fell within the exclusive jurisdiction of the French Court.
-As of April 1, 2020, INPI will have an exclusive jurisdiction over actions initiated on a principal basis, in particular those based on lack of distinctiveness, bad faith application, failure to use, degeneration, reputation, trademark filed by an agent, etc.
+Since April 1, 2020, INPI has an exclusive jurisdiction over actions initiated on a principal basis, in particular those based on lack of distinctiveness, bad faith application, failure to use, degeneration, reputation, trademark filed by an agent, etc.

 Simultaneously, the French Court maintains the exclusive competence for actions initiated on a principal basis that are not of the exclusive competence of INPI (copyrights, design patents and personality rights), for actions brought by way of counterclaim, for actions brought in connection with any other claim (unfair competition and infringement,…) and for actions brought while evidentiary measures have been ordered on the merits.

 Decisions of the INPI may be appealed to the Court of Appeal, with a further appeal to the Court of Cassation, i.e. there are only two levels of appeal.

 Until now, the decision of the CJEU in Philips/Nokia (Joined Cases C-446/09 and C-495/09) applied to counterfeit goods in transit: Only the goods to be marketed in the EU, or for which there was a proved risk that they would be marketed in the EU, could be seized by the customs authorities (articles L716-8 CPI).